crcdng/imperfect-vr/01_hello_vr_world/README.md

 # Hello VR World

-This is part of my "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).
+This is part of the "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).

+This is the finished scene from the workshop.

 ## Third-Party Licenses